urbit/old-urbit.org/faq.markdown

 ###Why can't that stop happening?###

-It will, total continuity is expected on October 4th, 2013.
+It will, the quest for total continuity was begun on October 4th, 2013.
+Continuity breaches are no longer a part of our ordinary development process and will only be performed for extraordinary reasons.
+Eventually, they will completely stop.